- Guaranteed for 2 full months

 You never know where the final image may end up in a few weeks or a few years, so I think it’s a good idea to plan ahead.
 It only takes a couple of minutes to shoot slightly wider, vertical, and horizontal at the end of each setup.

 Each person, location, and pose you shoot will always be different, so don’t be afraid to mix it up a bit and create your own signature style.
-The one question I always ask myself when I’m cropping my images is, “Does this crop look deliberate or does it look like a mistake?”
+The one question I always ask myself when I’m cropping my images is, “Does this crop look deliberate, or does it look like a mistake?”

 Sometimes following cropping rules to the letter will still leave my portraits looking visually jarring.
-An example of this is if I photograph a model wearing 3/4 sleeves and crop at a point which is technically correct, leaving a tiny amount of arm showing just below the sleeve.
+An example of this is if I photograph a model wearing 3/4 sleeves and crop at a point that is technically correct, leaving a tiny amount of arm showing just below the sleeve.
 This looks like a mistake and would look better if I cropped a little higher to remove the skin.

 The more you shoot, the more you will start to get a feeling for what looks right to you.
 If you’re still not sure, do two versions and compare them.